 Nam Sod Made with Chicken Breast, Marinated Minced Chicken over Lettuce

 - 1 Cup Pickle Juice Optional, I used pickled jalapeño juice

-- 2 Tbsp Fish Sauce Optional, you could replace with low sodium soy sauce
+- 2 tablespoon Fish Sauce Optional, you could replace with low sodium soy sauce

 - ½ Cup Carrots Shredded or Julienned

-- 1 Tbsp Black pepper Ground black pepper
+- 1 tablespoon Black pepper Ground black pepper

 - 1 Lime In thinly sliced wedges